SU-NCS/Intro_to_programming/course-overview.md

 ## Session 1: What's a program?
 What is Python?

 This week we take a high level view of programming.
 We also introduce Python, what it is, where it comes from, and why we're using it.
+We also how to setup Python on CodeAnywhere.

 ## Activity 1: What's a program?

 This week we take a high level view of programming.
 We also introduce Python, what it is, where it comes from, and why we're using it.

 * Pen & paper—create set of instructions to do a task
 * Give your instructions to another group
 * Act out instructions & generalize
 * Discussion—groups explain what they did.
-* Challenge: Create pen and paper algorithm for common task.

 ## Activity 2: Intro to Repl.it & Python3

-* Sign up for Repl.it
+* Challenge: Sign up for CodeAnywhere and create first Python program \(introduce self\)
-* Build first Repl Python3
 * Learn basic syntax print, variables, operators, string & integrate, import

 # Week 2: